 About Me

-I am a 3rd-year Ph.D. candidate in Computer Science at New York University's Courant Institute of Mathematical Sciences, where I'm advised by Benjamin Peherstorfer.
+I am a Ph.D. candidate in Computer Science at New York University's Courant Institute of Mathematical Sciences, where I'm advised by Benjamin Peherstorfer.
 My research lies at the intersection of generative modeling, stochastic systems, and efficient large-scale computation.
 My recent papers focus on:

 My work has been recognized with the Harold Grad Memorial Prize and is supported by NYU’s MacCracken Fellowship.